wolfmindai/ledger-of-collapse/docs/loc_symbolic_architecture.md

    - This contradiction occurs when there is a divergence between an agent’s **formal declaration** (e.g., a public statement or report) and the **underlying metadata**, which may have been suppressed or altered.
    - Example: A company declares compliance with environmental laws, but the audit data shows violations that are not reported in their official documentation.

-## Contradiction Trace (Agent-Level)

-The **contradiction trace**, defined in the `contradiction_trace.yaml` file, serves as a critical record of contradictions within the collapse system.
-It is organized at the **agent level**, meaning that each **agent** (such as an organization, regulatory body, or individual actor) has its own contradiction trace that logs all contradictions related to their actions, claims, and responses over time.

-### Contradiction Types

-Contradictions within the system are categorized across multiple dimensions to help organize the events and provide insight into the nature of the collapse.
-The key contradiction types include:

-1. **Claim vs. Action**:
-   - This contradiction occurs when an agent’s **public position** (claim) contradicts its **observable actions** (action).
-   - Example: A company publicly commits to sustainability but then takes actions that harm the environment, such as using non-recyclable materials.

-2. **Response vs. Suppression**:
-   - This contradiction arises when an agent’s **response** to an issue is **suppressed or ignored**, preventing the issue from being addressed.
-   - Example: A regulatory body acknowledges a violation but suppresses any information about the severity or scope of the issue.

-3. **Declaration vs. Metadata**:
-   - This contradiction occurs when there is a divergence between an agent’s **formal declaration** (e.g., a public statement or report) and the **underlying metadata**, which may have been suppressed or altered.
-   - Example: A company declares compliance with environmental laws, but the audit data shows violations that are not reported in their official documentation.

 ### Structure and Organization of the Contradiction Trace

 Each agent’s contradiction trace is recorded in its own dedicated `contradiction_trace.yaml` file.
 The file structure ensures that contradictions related to a specific agent are organized in a way that allows for transparency and traceability.